nodejs/node/doc/api/packages.md

 it will also make things easier for build tools and loaders to determine how the files in the package should be interpreted.

+### Modules loaders

+Node.js has two system for resolving a specifier and load modules.

+There is the CommonJS module loader:

+* It is fully synchronous.
+* It is monkey patchable.
+* When resolving a specifier, if no exact match is found, it will try to add extensions (`.js`, `.json`, and finally `.node`).
+* It supports [folders as modules][].
+* It treats `.json` as JSON text files.
+* `.node` files are interpreted as compiled addon modules loaded with `process.dlopen()`.
+* It treats files that do not have `.json` or `.node` extension as JavaScript text files.
+* It cannot be used to load ECMAScript modules.
+Attempting to do so will result in a [`ERR_REQUIRE_ESM`][] error.
+* It can be accessed using `require` function.

+There is the ECMAScript module loader:

+* It is Asynchronous.
+* It is not monkey patchable, can be customized using [loader hooks][].
+* No extension searching, the specifier must point to the exact URL of the file.
+* It does not support folders as modules.
+* Import assertion are needed to load JSON modules (behind `--experimental-json-modules` flag).
+* It only accepts `.js`, `.mjs`, and `.cjs` extensions for JavaScript text files.
+* It can be used to load (JavaScript) CommonJS modules.
+It passes the module content through the `es-module-lexer` to assess what are its exports, convert its URL to an absolute path and load it using the CommonJS module loader.
+* It can be accessed using `import`.

 ### `package.json` and file extensions

 Within a package, the [`package.json`][] [`"type"`][] field defines how